EnterpriseDB/tpa/architectures/lib/OPTIONS.md

 any of the following options to the command (unless otherwise specified by the documentation for the selected architecture).

+## Owner

+Every cluster must be directly traceable to a person responsible for the provisioned resources.

+By default, a cluster will be tagged as being owned by the login name of the user running ``tpaexec provision``.
+If this name does not identify a person (e.g., postgres, ec2-user), you must specify ``--owner SomeId`` to set an identifiable owner.

+(You may use your initials, or ``"Firstname Lastname"``, or anything else that identifies you uniquely.)

 ## Platform options

 You may optionally specify ``--platform aws``.
 This is the default.